Ta-Valema Permaculture Farm & Learning Lab: The point of germination

 Farming is the source of 90% of rural Sierra Leoneans’ subsistence, but villagers experience high levels of food scarcity today.
 Deforestation from the war and from mining has decreased the soil quality.
 Extractive industries prey on rural land and residents.
 Residents of all ages work in toxic conditions on the mines.
 Youth flee to overcrowded cities in search of income, as few opportunities exist for income generation and education at any level.
 The chiefdom surrounding Mondema is among the most impoverished of the 16 in Kenema, and Mondema was significantly affected by Ebola.

 How is your idea unique?
 (1,000 characters)

-SLFND’s early childhood center is the first—perhaps the only—village preschool in Sierra Leone.
-Ta-Valema Permaculture Farm & Learning Lab are unique: They are not just resources/services available to the community but are intentionally designed to work together AND with the childhood center to end reliance on foreign aid and philanthropy, neither of which advances local communities’ long-term interests.
-While food, healthcare, education, and livelihoods are basic, in Sierra Leone—70% of whose budget comes from international aid—they are subject to conditionalities imposed by foreign governments whose economies prosper from the unsustainable exploitation and extraction of labor, timber, minerals, etc. SLFND starves that dynamic: It was originated and is led by a Sierra Leonean; local Sierra Leoneans are the only paid staff; villagers make all decisions deliberatively; and decision making and programming arise from African traditions of democracy, systems thinking, and critical praxis.
+Our Social Enterprise Coops not only generate learning, income, and products for individuals in while regenerating connections with their history, each other, and their land, but they are also designed to work together AND with Dovalema Early Childhood Coop to end individual and national dependence on development aid and philanthropy, neither of which advances local communities’ long-term interests.
+Food, healthcare, education, and livelihoods are basic, but in Sierra Leone—70% of whose budget comes from international aid—they are subject to conditions imposed by foreign governments whose economies prosper from the unsustainable exploitation and extraction of labor, timber, and minerals.
+SLFND starves that dynamic: It was originated and is led by a Sierra Leonean; local Sierra Leoneans are the only paid staff; villagers make all decisions deliberatively; and decision making and programming arise from African traditions of deliberative democracy, systems thinking, and critical praxis.